-She has mostly execrable dress sense.
-She is small, her once undoubtedly good looks have gone without leaving much of a trace and nobody who has any sense for what is beautiful would surround herself with dogs like Corgies.
+She hasn't got much dress sense and isn't always well adviced, and nobody who has any sense for what is beautiful would surround herself with dogs like Corgies.
 If she had, she'd get a Weimaraner.
 I am sure Corgies are great company and wonderful working dogs, but there is no doubt that they are butt-ugly.

 So why is she still stylish?
 She is stylish, because she must know all that but doesn't seem to give a damn.

 She seems to be above (and hopefully she is) the bad press she usually gets because the schmock corps think that a simple old countrywoman, who doesn't meet the standard of glossy-magazine-scum (downward, that is) and who would rather breed horses weren't it for what she considers her duty - a non-politically correct misnomer anyway - shouldn't be queen.
 Let's have Paris Hilton or ............ [insert name of any other whorish bimbo here] instead.

 But there is so much more!

 I like her for the thin-lipped, minimalist tribute she forcedly delivered during that obscene pageant of emotions following the death of Princess Diana.

 ... and for her glasses, which look as if she'd acquired them with a National Health Service voucher (and probably HAS acquired with a National Health Service voucher) and that she wears them while in full stately regalia.